 - Climate & weather conditions – High ambient temperatures can decrease the output of solar systems, and clouds and rainfall patterns can affect system output and maintenance requirements.
-High levels of air pollution can require regular cleaning to limit efficiency losses.
+High levels of air pollution can require regular cleaning to increase efficiency.

 - Shading – Trees, nearby buildings and other structures can block the sun, reducing PV system output.

 - Latitude – Distance from the equator affects the optimal tilt angle for solar panels to receive solar radiation.